 Optimization analysis

-Using a suitable spreadsheet software, rank the crystallization conditions that give rise to crystals based on the crystal quality and precipitation level, poor (0) to ideal (5) and low (0) to high (5), respectively.
+Using suitable spreadsheet software, rank the crystallization conditions that give rise to crystals based on the crystal quality and precipitation level, no crystals (0) to ideal (5) and low (0) to high (5), respectively.
 With respect to crystal quality, the broad criteria are single crystals with a box-like morphology.

 Perform a Pearson’s correlation analysis between the crystallization condition contents and the crystal quantity and precipitation level.